f-rams/Magnifier/README.md

 ## Endpoints

-Abstraci API endpoints (GET only) used for this application:
+Abstract API endpoints (GET only) used for this application:

 ### Email: